JeffreyHuang06/Note-Editor/README.md

 ### Special Keywords
 There are special key words that can als be used.
 #### Auto
-This automaticlaly applies the size or style to any text.
+This automatically applies the size or style to any text.
 ```
 \t=5\auto=Hi
 ```